How can a water softener help in your home?

 Basins and sinks

-The cost of the unit itself depends on the type and size, installation costs are based on the existing plumbing and accessibility.
-Installation is usually straightforward as it requires no power and can sit conveniently under the kitchen sink or in the garage.
-Thereafter, running costs and maintenance are minimal, it just needs a periodic top-up of block salt.
+Installation is usually straightforward as it requires no power and it can often sit conveniently under the kitchen sink (depending on existing plumbing and accessibility).
+Thereafter, running costs and maintenance are minimal, only needing a periodic top-up of block salt.

-A typical family of four spending £250 a year heating hot water could save around £20 to £30 per year by installing a water softener because the boiler and hot water heating system can operate more efficiently.
-Existing scale in the system is gradually removed and doesn't form again so the life expectancy of your boiler and central heating system is extended.
+Once a softener has been installed, the boiler and hot water heating system operate more efficiently and existing scale in the system is gradually removed, thus extending the life expectancy of the boiler and central heating system.

 The working life of home appliances such as washing machines and dishwashers is also extended, thus saving money on repairs or replacements.
-The need for day-to-day household products such as scale removers, washing detergents, shampoos and soaps is reduced.
+The amount of day-to-day household products such as scale removers, washing detergents, shampoos and soaps is reduced.

 How does a water softener work?